13 Medical Reasons for Hair Loss (Men and Women)

 Medical Reasons for Hair Loss - psoriasis

 When psoriasis occurs on the scalp, it can lead to hair loss.
-Though psoriasis doesn’t directly affect the hair follicles, the inflammation caused by scratching can loosen the hair follicle.
+While psoriasis doesn’t directly affect the hair follicles, the inflammation caused by scratching can loosen the hair follicle.
+There is no cure for psoriasis, but it can be treated and has been known to go into remission.
+Temporary hair loss is common and usually resolves when psoriasis is treated.

 • Temporary

-• Usually Resolves when Psoriasis is Treated
+• Usually Resolves When Psoriasis Is Treated

 Ringworm